 - Storage and Backup Services: The group provides customers with high-availability disk storage in capacities ranging from 100 Gigabytes to multiple Terabytes, for individual systems on the IST Data Center SAN, or for multi-host access anywhere on the Campus LAN through NFS/CIFS services.
 Disk storage for individual systems is also available over the LAN, via iSCSI.
 LAN-based backup services for systems of any size are available campuswide.

-- UNIX Services: AIX, Solaris and Linux operating systems support running on IBM, Sun and HP hardware as well as VMware Virtual Machines.
+- UNIX Services: Solaris and Linux operating systems support running on Sun, Dell and HP hardware as well as VMware Virtual Machines.

 - Windows Services: Windows Server 2008/2012 Standard and Enterprise operating systems support running on Dell Blade hardware and VMware Virtual Machines.